JordiBolibar/JordiBolibar/README.md

 -->

-I am a postdoc researcher at Delft University of Technology (Netherlands).
-Previously I did my PhD at the Institut des Géosciences de l'Environnement, Université Grenoble Alpes, and before that I worked 4 years as a Software Engineer in industry.
+I am a postdoc researcher at the IGE - Université Grenoble Alpes (France).
+Previously I worked as a postdoc reseacher at TU Delft and Utrecht University (Netherlands).
+I did my PhD at IGE, and before that I worked 4 years as a Software Engineer in industry.

 - 🔭 I’m currently working on:
     - 🌎 [ODINN.jl](https://github.com/ODINN-SciML/ODINN.jl): Global glacier model using Universal Differential Equations for climate-glacier interactions.
 Integrating the Julia differential programming tools with the Open Global Glacier Model (OGGM) in Python.